DJI Mavic: Design and development

 The first of the Mavic series, the Mavic Pro, was announced in September 2016.
-The drone is a quadcopter with foldable arms for increased portability.
+The Mavic Pro design team was led by Yumian Deng, and the drone had undergone numerous design changes prior to its release.
+Unlike its predecessor, the DJI Phantom, the Mavic Pro was designed for portability with a lightweight and foldable design.
 The original Mavic Pro is equipped with the same 12-megapixel camera as the Phantom 4, which is capable of capturing 4K video at 24 frames per second (FPS) or 1080p video at 96 FPS, and has the same bitrate as the Phantom at 60 Mbit/s.
 Unlike the Phantom 4, which has a 94-degree field of view (FOV), the Mavic Pro has an FOV of only 78 degrees.
 The Mavic Pro introduced the OcuSync 1.0 transmission system capable of livestreaming video in 1080p up to a distance of 7 kilometers (4.3 miles) and 720p beyond.
 The drone has a top speed is 65 km/h (40 mph) in sport mode, a range of 4.3 mi, and is powered by a 3830 mAh battery giving it a flight time of 27 minutes.

 An improved model known as the Mavic Pro Platinum was announced at the August 2017 IFA trade show.
 The Platinum had an improved battery which increased flight time to 30 minutes.
 The drone was also fitted with new Model 8331 propellers and improved electronic speed controllers which reduced noise by 4 dB.